ua-data7/introllms/docs/agenda.md

 -   Interact with others and use ChatGPT professionally and ethically by complying with our Policies.
--   Constructively critize ideas and processes, not people.
+-   Constructively criticize ideas and processes, not people.
 -   Follow the Golden Rule (treat others as you want to be treated) when interacting online or in-person with collaborators, trainers, and support staff.